Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 There's a version of this framework that leads to real bummer of a conclusion → your audience is a threat, visibility is a liability, and the safest thing you can do is disappear.

-That's not the right conclusion (and honestly, if you did that, you'd be out of a job).
+That's not the right conclusion (and if you did that, you'd be out of a job).

-The spectrum isn't an argument against building an audience, it's a map of the full reality of what an audience is - the True Fans and the Engaged community and the Lurkers, and yes, the small number of people who cross The Line.
+The spectrum isn't an argument against building an audience, it's a map of the full reality of what an audience is - the True Fans and the Engaged community and the folks who are just aware of you, and yes, the small number of people who cross The Line.
 Most of your audience is on the left side of that map.
 They're there because you're good at your job.

 The goal isn't to go private.
 It's to go Unpublic.